qq492947833/MV-STD-GAN/README.md

 Official code, trained models, and partial example data for the manuscript:

-> **Unified Multi-Variable Spatiotemporal Generative Adversarial Network Downscaling Improves Tropical Cyclone Detection from Coarse-Resolution Climate Data**
+> **MV-STD-GAN: Unified Multi-Variable Spatiotemporal Downscaling of Atmospheric Fields for Tropical Cyclone Detection**

 ## 1. Overview